simonw/datasette/docs/json_api.rst

 ``?column__glob=value``
     Similar to LIKE but uses Unix wildcard syntax and is case sensitive.

+``?column__in=value1,value2,value3``
+    Rows where column matches any of the provided values.

+    You can use a comma separated string, or you can use a JSON array.

+    The JSON array option is useful if one of your matching values itself contains a comma:

+    ``?column__in=["value","value,with,commas"]``

 ``?column__arraycontains=value``
     Works against columns that contain JSON arrays - matches if any of the values in that array match.